Home » HypoGal, Disability Insurance, Sheehan’s Syndrome and Relapsing Polychondritis

 U.C.L.A.

-A friend refers me to Dr. Larry Froch at U.C.L.A., and it is Dr. Larry Froch first suspects that I might have Sheehan's Syndrome.
+A friend refers me to Dr. Larry Froch at U.C.L.A., and it is Dr. Larry Froch that first suspects that I might have Sheehan's Syndrome.

-I finally know I have Sheehan's Syndrome.
+I finally have a diagnosis, Sheehan's Syndrome.

 Sheehan's Syndrome 2003